My wise mother always reminds me, “Scatter your fire, and you miss the mark.”

 The thinking process inevitably leads me to why I want to paint that subject.
 Then when I’m ready to paint, I know what I’m doing (and why)!
 I think this is especially important to artists who have to be away from their studios for other jobs.
 It clarifies the reason for putting forth all the effort that a painting inevitably requires.

-Medium: what am I painting on: canvas, panel, paper?
+Medium: What am I painting on: canvas, panel, paper?
 What size?
-Gessoing canvas or stretching watercolor paper entails dry time.
-The best use of my time is for drying to happen while I’m sketching and preparing compositions.
+Gessoing canvas or stretching watercolor paper entails drying time.
+The best use of my drying time is to sketch and prepare compositions.

-Technique: am I painting in a classical old masters style, or loose and Impressionistic.
+Technique: Am I painting in a classical Old Masters style, or loose and impressionistic?
 The subject often defines the technique.
-Figures often need underpainting layers (Verdaccio or Grisaille), but florals are often direct painting.
+Figures often need underpainting layers (Verdaccio or Grisaille), but florals are often created with direct painting.
 Knowing how I’m going to apply the paint is best decided beforehand.

 The painting is finally finished.
-I need to get some distance in order to objectively evaluate it.
-I’ll step away for a while then look at it again, which always gives me a fresh outlook.
+I need to get some distance to evaluate it.
+I’ll step away for a while, then look at it again, which always gives me a fresh outlook.

 Questions to ask include:

-Because in order to grow as an artist I need to know what I did well (so I can do it again), and what I need to learn (so I can get better).
+To grow as an artist, I need to know what I did well (so I can do it again), and what I need to learn (so I can get better).

 Thank you to Marie for sharing these insightful and useful suggestions to help her fellow fine artists keep their focus!